sillsdev/web-languageforge/next-app/README-Tech.md

 Of course choosing tailwindcss comes with a number of criticisms but we believe it's a good choice for the following reasons:

 1. The codebase can be kept free of class clutter by simply utlizing `@apply` in the `<style>` section of our `.svelte` files.
-2. We will inevitably have situations where parent compoponents or views will want to pass styles down to children.
+2. We will inevitably have situations where parent components or views will want to pass styles down to children.
 This is very common and requires writing global classes anyway.
 Using something like tailwindcss or bootstrap takes all of that work off of our plate.
 Unused CSS will still get purged by the compiler so the app doesn't take on unnecessary bloat.
 3. daisyUI is built upon tailwindcss anyway so we benefit from using it in both situations.

 [ ] Confirm no additional configuration is required to purge unused CSS.

 #### daisyUI

 With such a small team, we were always going to need a well thought-out UI library to keep us from having to make a bunch of design decisions along the way.
 While there are a handful of Svelte-based libraries, none of them met the crtieria necessary to help make our team as efficient as possible.
-There were many mature UI systems already in place built upon Tailwindcss and daisyUI represents one of the best of the ones we looked at in it's goal of further simplifying the use of Tailwindcss.
+There were many mature UI systems already in place built upon tailwindcss and daisyUI represents one of the best of the ones we looked at in it's goal of further simplifying the use of tailwindcss.
 Additionally, daisyUI has already integrated many best practices and opinions in its design decisions.